theRightHooprod/facturo/README.md

 ![app's icon](logo.png)

-Special thanks to @robotoskunk for the app's icon <3
+Special thanks to [RobotoSkunk](https://github.com/RobotoSkunk) for the app's icon ❤️

+# Facturo

+Open source Mexican's SAT invoices manager.
+It Loads an entire folder and list's invoices and its metadata.

+Requirements

+`nodejs > v22.15.0`

+To compile from source just:

+`npm i`

+`npm run dev`

+ir uses electron to be compatible with Window 11 dektop app.